 —The Roaring Slime (and DON'T call me Bufford!)"

-But let's look at the game!
-Squinting, because the already tiny window is further shrunk by the odd decision to put all of the scenes into the pages of a book.
+But let's look at the game—squinting, because the already tiny window is further shrunk by the odd decision to put all of the scenes into the pages of a book.
 There's no animation or anything, but I suppose disk size might have demanded it.
 Also, you'll notice the traditional Windows Blue Gradient in the background, which was far cooler than you might think after the fact.
-I'm assuming that's not however the Blue Streak that Cliffy's new game is named after though,

-It's actually an unusual premise for an adventure - you're a dragon.
-The wussiest, least intimidating, non-fire-breathingest dragon in gaming, but still a dragon, trapped by a powerful wizard who was apparently beaten in the last game but without it managing to stick.
+It's actually an unusual premise for an adventure: you're a dragon.
+The wussiest, least intimidating, non-fire-breathingest dragon in videogame history, but still a dragon, trapped by a powerful wizard who was apparently beaten in the last game but without it managing to stick.
 This is the land of "Salac", incidentally, which the manual clarifies is pronounced "SAY-LICK", and the name of that evil wizard... is Garth.
-Not the

-intimidating name, but lest we forget, the Unreal champion would eventually be called Malcolm.
-He's abducted you, you being a blue dragon called Nightshade, with plans to torture the location of your people out of your head unless you can first escape and have a victory that would be much more satisfying if the manual wasn't already talking about him getting up to more stuff in a third game that never happened.
+Not the most intimidating name, but, lest we forget, the Unreal champion would eventually be called Malcolm.
+Garth's abducted you, you being a blue dragon called Nightshade, with plans to torture the location of your people out of your head unless you can first escape and have a victory that would be much more satisfying if the manual wasn't already talking about Garth getting up to more stuff in a third game that never happened.

 On the plus side, at least if you are going to die here, there's more warning than in Shadowgate.